Yes, there are video game controllers that use Hall effect sensors to detect the position of the joystick or thumbstick.

 - Immersive Gameplay: Offers pulse type vibration trigger motor and asymmetric vibration grip motor for immersive tactile feedback.

-Newly released (July 2023) Xbox licensed controller with Hall Sticks.
+Newly released (July 2023) Xbox licensed controller with Hall Sticks and basically the cheapest Hall Effect controller out there.
 It’s the best alternative to a regular Xbox One controller, but with Hall sensors.
 Main issue with this one is the fact it’s wired.
-No information about a wireless version.
 It’s well priced and works with Xbox out-of-the-box, no adapters needed.

 Here’s my stick drift test for Xbox Series Wireless Controller and Gamesir G7 SE.
 Both controllers are brand new.